Atari 8-bit computers

-According to Jeremy Reimer, two million Atari 8-bit computers were sold during its major production run between late 1979 and mid-1985.
-In 1984, Atari reported 4 million owners of its computers and its 5200 game console combined.
-The 8-bit family was sold both in computer stores and department stores such as Sears using an in-store demo to attract customers.
-The primary global competition came when the similarly equipped Commodore 64 was introduced in 1982.
+The 8-bit computers were sold both in computer stores and department stores such as Sears using a demo to attract customers.
+Two million Atari 8-bit computers were sold during its major production run between late 1979 and mid-1985.
+The primary global competition came when the similarly equipped Commodore 64 was introduced in August 1982.
 In 1992, Atari Corporation officially dropped all remaining support for the 8-bit line.

-The "Atari 8-bit family" label was not contemporaneous.
-Atari, Inc., used the term "Atari 800 [or 400] home computer system", often combining the model names into "Atari 400/800" or "Atari home computers".